badlydrawnrob/elm-playground/elm-in-action/README.md

 # Stuff to add to Anki?

-> See the Books app on Mac for highlighted eBook
+> **[Bin first](https://hamberg.no/gtd).** Then group.
+Then filter.
+Then do.
+>
+> 1. A higlighted and heavily bookmarked eBook[^1]
-> _See `./__ANKI__` in local folder (not in repo)_.
+> 2. A folder full of useful screenshots from the book (not in repo)

-Don't add cards recklessly.
+> 3. A `Notes.elm` file for each chapter
+> 4. Useful notes in each `PhotoGroove.elm` file (removed once chapter completed)

+**Don't add cards recklessly.** One of the biggest downsides of writing revision notes and a big `to-do` list for Anki card creation is one of time.
 Is it really worth the overhead to create and revise this card?
-Remember your "bin first" approach to grouping, filtering, and timeboxing tasks (and your tendency to get side-tracked!)
+Perhaps I'm lazy, but in general I try to remind myself:

+1. Start with NO!
+    - I start projects from a place of "why would I want to do __"?
+    - Is __ in-keeping with my goals?
+Is it a timesink?
+2. _Try_ not to get sidetracked.
+Is this a useful waste of time?
+    - I get sidetracked _all the time_, especially for CSS and new programming concepts.
+    - Keep in mind _why_ you're learning.
+Does it fit my target goals?
+    - You can waste _hours_ (and days) trying to figure things out with code :(
+3. Have a great filter.
+    - Group related tasks and remove ones that aren't important.
+    - Where possible, find shortcuts or ask someone for help.
+4. Cards should be done in 30 seconds (in general).
+    - How quickly can I get to the root of the question?
+    - If it takes longer than 30 seconds to solve, is there a better way to revise?
-The book uses quite a few javascript examples and a lot of terminology that needn't be consigned to memory — shared concepts and important keywords/terminology could be useful. <mark>Mark them with highlights</mark>.

-For now, I'm only really interested in learning the language Elm so javascript notes aren't useful (to me).[^1]
+The book uses quite a few javascript examples and a lot of terminology that needn't be consigned to memory.
+For now, I'm only really interested in learning the language Elm, so javascript notes aren't useful (to me).[^1] Common functional programming concepts and terminology that can be shared across Lisp, Elm, and other functional languages are useful. <mark>Mark them with highlights</mark>.

+Programming and learning are NEBULOUS.

 ## Lazy loading of cards